 - Analyze your audience’s feedback: Have someone in your team monitor engagement and feedback.
 This can help you prevent a business crisis since it would allow you to understand how these people feel about what you offer and do during this situation.

-Here are a few examples of some businesses that developed successful communication strategies during a crisis, and what businesses can learn from them to manage the COVID-19 crisis.
+Here are a few examples of some businesses that developed successful crisis communication strategies, and what businesses can learn from them to manage the COVID-19 pandemic.

 1. Johnson & Johnson

 The crisis: In Autumn 1982, there were seven deaths in Chicago of people who had taken Johnson & Johnson’s market-leading, over-the-counter painkiller, Tylenol.

 Over 90% of the American population had heard the story within the first week of the crisis.

 The solution: The first action they took was to immediately alert consumers via advertising and the media not to consume any type of Tylenol product.